Form: A shrub with a casual, unkempt appearance.

 Taper off water starting six weeks prior to the first freeze date in fall.
 Do not irrigate

-Prune: After spring bloom, remove damaged or diseased stems and shape.
+Prune: After the spring bloom, remove damaged or diseased stems, and shape.

 Uses: Ornamental, hummingbird garden.
-Flowers used in salads.
+Flowers can be used in salads.

 Do you have additional information or a different experience for these plants that you would